Badgerati/Pode/README.md

 * Run TCP listeners
 * Host SMTP servers - great for tests and mocking
 * Use the full power of PowerShell, want a REST API for NUnit?
 Go for it!
-* Ability to write dynamic files in PowerShell using Pode
+* Ability to write dynamic files in PowerShell using Pode, or other third-party template engines
 * Can use yarn package manager to install bootstrap, or other frontend libraries

 ## Install